Tr3-Gamers/tr3-gamers.github.io/README.md

 We have a large amount of streaming gear at our clubroom, as well as the know-how for organizing livestreams for students events!
-Contact us at tr3gamersry (at) gmail.com if you're interested this kind of services.
+Contact us at tr3gamersry (at) gmail.com if you're interested in this kind of services.

 # Find us on campus!